Return to the Newsroom

 The case reached the Federal Court of Germany, which decided to suspend the proceedings and ask the ECJ preliminary questions related to the holding company’s right to deduct input VAT from transactions, which the holding puts in subsidiaries for a general profit share.
 However, these fulfilments are not directly related to taxable transactions provided to subsidiaries and do not belong to the general cost elements of the holding company’s own economic activity.

-The right to deduct VAT in holding companies – rules according to the ECJ
+The right to input VAT deduction of a holding company – rules according to the ECJ

-According to the ECJ, what conditions need to be considered when applying VAT deduction in the case of holding company activities?
+According to the ECJ, what conditions need to be considered when applying input VAT deduction of a holding company to activities?

 • According to the VAT Directive, a company is entitled to apply VAT deduction if it has the status of a taxable person and uses goods and services from which input VAT is deducted for the purposes of its own taxable output.